maxpohlman/maxpohlman.github.io/resume.md

 Built an economic impacts tool that predicted changes in community employment and compensation based on community policy and specifications of company planned wind farms.

-**Environmental Policy Intern**
-*Save the Harbor/Save the Bay  (May-Aug 2015)*

-Conducted research independently to create press releases and reports for policy makers about the water quality of Boston Harbor and the Boston beaches.

 **Research Assistant**
 *Penn State University  (Sep 2013 - May 2015)*